-2-8-111 Number of Jurors Required for Verdict, Findings or Decisions
+$\delta 2$ -8-111 Number of Jurors Required for Verdict, Findings or Decisions.

-No person may be convicted of a criminal offense by jury verdict other than by unanimous decision of all jurors hearing the trial.
-In civil cases, all findings and decisions of the jury shall be with the concurrence of at least one more than half of the six (6) jurors.
+No person may be convicted of a criminal offense by jummy verdict other than by unanimous decision of all jurors hearing the trial.
+In civil cases, all findings and decisions of the jury shall be with the concurrence of at least one more than half of the 6 jurors.

-2-8-112 Jury Panel; Deliberations
+$\delta 2$ -8-112 Jury Panel; Deliberations.

-- A. Jury View.
-The Tribal Court may, in its discretion, allow the jury to view a location or piece of property or place of occurrence of disputed or otherwise relevant fact or event - B. Cautionary Instruction.
-At any time prior to the verdict, when the jurors are allowed to leave the Courtroom, the Judge shall admonish the jury not to converse with or listen to any other person or the subject of the trial, and further, admonish the jury not to form or express any opinions on the case until the case is submitted to them for their decision. - C. Jury Deliberation.
-Once the case is submitted to the jury, they shall retire to deliberate in private under the charge of an officer of the Tribal Court.
-He/she will refrain from communicating with them or allowing any other person to communicate with them except to inquire whether they have reached a verdict. - D. Jury Examination of Exhibits.
-During deliberations, the jury may take into the jury room the Tribal Court's instructions, all documents received in evidence and any notes taken by the jurors themselves. - E. Additional Instructions.
-If the jury has any questions regarding an instruction, point of law or other area of inquiry, the jury may request additional instructions from the Tribal Court.
-Such question shall be answered by the Tribal Court after notice to parties and their counsel. - F. Hung Jury.
+- (1) Jury View.
+The Tribal Court may, in its discretion, allow the jury to view a location or piece of property or place of occurrence of a disputed or otherwise relevant fact or event. - (2) Cautionary Instruction.
+At any time prior to the verdict, when the jurors are allowed to leave the Courtroom, the Judge shall admonish the jury not to converse with or listen to any other person on the subject of the trial, and further, admonish the jury not to form or express any opinions on the case until the case is submitted to them for their decision.

+- (3) Jury Deliberation.
+Once the case is submitted to the jury, they shall retire to deliberate in private underthe charge of an officer of the Tribal Court.
+He/she will refrain from communicating with them or allowing any other person to communicate with them except to inquire whether they have reached a verdict. - (4) Jury Examination of Exhibits.
+During deliberations, the jury may take into the jury room the Tribal Court's instructions, all documents received in evidence and any notes taken by the jurors themselves. - (5) Additional Instructions.
+If the jury has any questions regarding an instruction, point of law or other area of inquiry, the jury may request additional instructions of the Tribal Court.
+Such questions shall be answered by the Tribal Court after notice to parties and their counsel. - (6) Hung Jury.
 If the jury is unable, after a reasonable length of time, to reach a verdict under these rules, the Tribal Court shall declare a mistrial and set the action for a new trial.

-2-8-113 Jury Compensation
+$\delta 2-8-113$ Jury Compensation.

-Jurors shall be paid the sum of fifty dollars (\$50) for service as a juror in a case pending before the Spirit Lake Tribal Court.
+Jurors shall be paid the sum of \$50.00 for service as a juror in a case pending before the Spirit Lake Tribal Court.